avielrs/avielrs.github.io/_posts/2020-04-01-BrainStation-Capstone.md

 - region_1: Region within the province where the wine is grown
 - reigon_2: A sub-region within the region where the wine is grown
 - taster_name: Name of the person who rated the wine
-- taster_twitter_handle: The twitter handle of the person who rated the wine.
+- taster_twitter_handle: The twitter handle of the person who rated the wine
 - tile: Name of the wine
 - variety: The blend/type of wine
 - winery: Name of the winery where the wine is made.